Karen J. Rooney, Ph.D.

 Selection

-choose the appropriate stimuli for processing.
-After attention
+stimuli for processing.
+After attention is focused and

-is focused and sustained, certain pieces of information or
+sustained, certain pieces of information or stimuli are

-stimuli are chosen for further processing.
-For example, in
+chosen for further processing.
+For example, in a textbook,

 of these pieces of information for processing rather than